 According to the site Phuket 101.
 Freedom Beach is only accessible by longtail boat and only during the high season, usually from December to June.

 Moreover, taking a long tail boat from Patong Beach to Freedom Beach should be around 1200 baht to 1500 baht for the whole boat.

-However, I did see motorbikes where I parked my car even in green/rainy season.
-So it is possible to drive but then you either have to walk or use the “local transfer”.
-At this time of year they charged 200 baht go and return.
+However, I did see motorbikes where I parked my car, even in the green/rainy season.
+So it is possible to drive, but then you either have to walk or use the “local transfer”.
+At this time of year, they charged 200 baht to go and return.
 I was handed a phone number and could call as soon as I wanted to get up.

-It felt expensive at the time, but I was in no mood to walk and just kept reminding myself that this is Phuket and prices are in general higher here than less touristic areas.
+It felt expensive at the time, but I was in no mood to walk and just kept reminding myself that this is Phuket, and prices are in general higher here than less touristic areas.